 Information for parents

 We understand that parents will have many concerns and expectations when their child leaves to study in another country.
-The University of Waikato has agreed to observe and be bound by the Code of Practice for the Pastoral Care of International Students published by the Ministry of Education.
+The University of Waikato and Study Group NZ Limited have agreed to observe and be bound by The Education (Pastoral Care of International Students) Code of Practice 2016.
 It is our aim to offer all areas of support to ensure our international students enjoy a positive, safe and memorable experience while they study with us.

 Support available to your child

 We provide a range of study and student services to help our students wherever we can.

 During orientation students will be given essential information to ensure their stay in New Zealand is safe, enjoyable and academically successful.
 We also have a guide with useful information your daughter or son needs to know before coming to New Zealand.

 Students aged under 18

 If you are a parent of a student under the age of 18 years, you should also read the following information:

 - Students under the age of 18 must live in homestay or designated caregiver accommodation.
 This can include the halls of residence on campus.

 - Students will be sent a letter to establish that appropriate accommodation has been arranged